-V. Results
+V. RESULTS

-In this section we present our estimates of the impact of military service on longterm health.
-We focus on the outcomes that the literature suggests military service is most likely to affect.19 We then estimate the relationship between veteran status and adverse health using the draft as an instrument and compare these estimates with the crosssectional estimates.
+In this section, we present our estimates of the impact of military service on long-term health.
+We focus on the outcomes that the literature suggests military service is most likely to affect.
+We then estimate the relationship between veteran status and adverse health using the draft as an instrument and compare these estimates with the cross-sectional estimates.

 The literature suggests two primary ways in which military service is likely to affect health.
 The first is that military service can result in an increase in smoking.
 This suggests that we examine smoking rates and the cardiovascular problems that are most commonly caused by smoking.
-The second way in which military service affects health is it can lead to combat exposure which can result in physical disabilities and post traumatic stress disorder.
-Since there are only limited questions on physical disabilities in the NHIS we will focus on self reported health and on limitations in people's ability to engage in day to day activities and to work.
-We will also look for evidence of the long-term effects of post traumatic stress disorder by focusing on psychological problems and substance abuse.20
+The second way in which military service affects health is it can lead to combat exposure, which can result in physical disabilities and posttraumatic stress disorder.
+Since there are only limited questions on physical disabilities in the NHIS, we focus on selfreported health and on limitations in people's ability to engage in day-to-day activities and to work.
+We also examine evidence of the long-term effects of posttraumatic stress disorder by focusing on psychological problems and substance abuse.